Marina Silva: Minister of the Environment

+Views

-Political views
+Political

 Marina Silva is generally considered to be a centrist and an environmentalist.
-She is running on an anti-corruption platform.
-She opposes Brazil's nuclear energy program, and wants to redistribute the nuclear energy funds in order to allocate more money towards solar and wind power.
+She has campaigned on an anti-corruption platform.
+She opposes Brazil's nuclear energy program, and wants to redistribute the nuclear energy funds toward solar and wind power.
 Furthermore, she wants to initiate a national plebiscite on investments in nuclear energy.
 She is in favor of imposing presidential term limits.